Marcelo Dascal: Leibniz and the history of modern philosophy

 Dascal was a Leibniz scholar.
 He published La Sémiologie de Leibniz (Paris, 1978), Leibniz: Language, Signs and Thought (Amsterdam, 1987), and co-edited Leibniz and Adam (Tel Aviv, 1991) which was selected by the Leibniz Gesellschaft as a special gift for its members.
 He published many articles on Leibniz, his contemporaries, and his influence.
 Dascal was co-founder of the Israel Leibniz Association (in Hebrew: Agudat Leibniz Israel) and a member of the Leibniz Association of America and of the Leibniz Gesellschaft.

 In his earlier work, Dascal focused mainly on Leibniz's philosophy of language, and established the now accepted view that natural languages and other semiotic systems play, for Leibniz, a crucial role in our mental life, and therefore cannot be overlooked in understanding his epistemology.
 In his last work, Dascal emphasised the fact that, alongside Leibniz's well known and advertised idea of a formal semiotic system, the "Universal Characteristic", which would be the ideal tool for human cognition, based on a strictly deductive or "calculation" model of rationality, Leibniz was also concerned with those aspects of rational thought and action which were not accountable for in terms of such a model.
 Accordingly, he developed a model of what came to be known later as "soft" rationality.
 Dascal conducted intensive research on this rather underestimated aspect of Leibniz's rationalism.

+Theory of Controversies

+Dascal considered the study of polemic exchanges a neglected element of historical and philosophical discourses.
+His contribution, termed Theory of Controversies employed a tripartite categorization: